lupas/vue3-keypress/README.md

  </p>
 </p>

+# ⚠️ Breaking Changes with V4 ⚠️

+Version 4 introduced breaking changes by making use of the Vue 3 composition API and dropping the component-based approach.
+Follow the guide below to setup the module following the new approach.

 # Vue Keypress

 Want to capture _keydown_, _keypress_ and _keyup_ and events globally in Vue?
 Nothing easier than that.